Carlos Guirland

-Carlos Alberto Guirland Báez (born 18 September 1961) is a retired association football midfielder from Paraguay.
+Carlos Alberto Guirland Báez (born 18 September 1968) is a retired association football midfielder from Paraguay.
 He played professional football in Paraguay, Chile and Argentina during his career.

-Career
+Club career

-Born in Misiones Province, Guirland began playing football with Club Olimpia.
-He had spells playing in Argentina and Chile with Textil Mandiyú, Atlético Tucumán, Chacarita Juniors, Audax Italiano and Deportes La Serena.
+Born in Misiones Province, Guirland came to Olimpia at the age of 17 and started his professional career with them in 1986.
+He had spells playing in Argentina and Chile with Deportivo Mandiyú, San Martín de Tucumán, Atlético Tucumán, Chacarita Juniors, Audax Italiano and Deportes La Serena.
 Guirland was a member of the La Serena squad which finished last in the 1999 Chilean Primera División and was relegated.

-International
+International career

-Guirland made his international debut for the Paraguay national football team on 15 March 1989 in a friendly match against Martinique (0-2 win).
+Guirland made his international debut for the Paraguay national team on 15 March 1989 in a friendly match against Martinique (2–0 win).
 He obtained a total number of ten international caps, scoring one goal for the national side.